arshia-mirabzadeh/BookingGoTechnicalTest/README.md

 ### How to run the server

 In the working directory, run:
-`node part2.js`
+`node server.js`

 This should start the server.

-Then open any web browser and send a request using the url.
+To send a request using the web, open any web browser and send a request using the url.

 For example:
 `http://localhost:8080/?pickup=50,50&dropoff=50,50&passengers=3`

+To send a request to the API using a terminal, run part2.py in a seperate shell after running the server.

+For example:
+`node server.js`
+`python part2.py 54.237845,-21.153299 30.410632,-12.667513 3`

 ## Tests